 Mexican breakfast rolls bake up light and fluffy with a nice crunch from the topping.

-They’re perfect for dunking in a cup of hot coffee, but I suggest you try them at least once with a cup of Mexican hot chocolate, available in the ethnic section of your grocery store.
+They’re great for dunking in a cup of hot coffee, but I suggest you try them at least once with a cup of Mexican hot chocolate, available in the ethnic section of your grocery store.
 I make it with whole milk in a 2 quart pan on top of the stove, then I use my immersion blender in it after the chocolate tablet is dissolved to make the hot chocolate smooth and foamy.
 Mmmmmm, delicioso!

 This year, start your morning with Mexican breakfast rolls for Cinco de Mayo and you’ll decide that they’re so easy to make and so delicious that you won’t wait a year to serve them again!